dennissergeev/2017_march_talk/slides.md

   <img src="media/olr_slp_vort_20130326_1800_0200_1300.jpg">
 </div>
 <div class="w45">
+  <h6 style="font-size:50%;">(not so beautiful)</h6>
   <h3>Example from March 2013</h3>
   <p>Along the cyclone track:</p>
   <img src="media/pl_track_vort_precip_slp.gif">
-  <p>Relative vorticity ($\zeta$), pressure contours, and precipitation</p>
+  <p>Relative vorticity ($\zeta$), pressure, and precipitation (<span style="color:#006600">green</span>)</p>
 </div>
 <aside class="notes">
+* This slide shows an example of a polar low that developed over the Norwegian Sea in late March 2013
+* You can either look at the evolution of the clouds on the right (time goes from top to the bottom row)
+* On the left the same PL is shown following the track
-* In the early spring of 2013, atmosphere was favourable for PL genesis, and chains of mesoscale disturbances appeared around the synoptic low, forming the so-called merry-go-round signature, visible both in satellite and simulated cloud imagery, but perhaps even more vividly - in the vorticity field shown here
+* Chains of mesoscale disturbances appeared around the synoptic low, forming the so-called merry-go-round signature
-* The CAO converged into a high vorticity filament
+* The northerly flow converged into a line of intense vorticity (brownish colours)
-* It was undulating and producing shear-instability waves
+* It was undulating and producing small instability waves
 * The vorticity filament bent in half and curled up into a PL
-* In the later stage of its life, the PL broke down into a bunch of smaller disturbances.
-Its remnants were absorbed by a new stronger PL that formed close to the coast of Norway.
+* Later, the PL broke down into a bunch of smaller disturbances
+* Its remnants were absorbed by a new stronger PL that formed close to the coast of Norway.
 </aside>